How to Create More Energy in Your Life (Part 2)

 I’m going to go out on a limb and guess that your hand is down now.

-→ You get on your computer or phone to check email and an hour later you’re deep into Facebook and don’t remember what you meant to do the first place.
+→ You get on your computer or phone to check email and an hour later you’re deep into Facebook and don’t remember what you meant to do in the first place.

-→ You tell yourself you’re going to sit down a relax for 30 minutes.
+→ You tell yourself you’re going to sit down and relax for 30 minutes.
 You bring your phone and before you know, you’re answering text messages, back on social media AND answering homework questions for your son.

 → You commit to going on a walk every day, even if it’s only 15 minutes.
 You get your workout clothes on and know exactly what route you’re going to take today.
 Then you get a call from a coworker you think might be important.
 You answer…and never end up getting your shoes on before you run out of time and have to move onto the next activity.